hyperledger/fabric/docs/source/private_data_tutorial.rst

   enforce that only clients belonging to one of the collection member organizations are allowed write access to private data.

+- ``endorsementPolicy``: defines the endorsement policy that needs to be met in order to write to the private data collection.
+The collection level endorsement policy overrides to chaincode level policy.
+For more information on building a policy definition refer to the :doc:`endorsement-policies` topic.

+The same collection definition file needs to be deployed by all organizations that use the chaincode, even if the organization does not belong to any collections.
+In addition to the collections that are explicitly defined in a collection file, each organization has access to an implicit collection on their peers that can only be read by their organization.
+For an example that uses implicit data collections, see the :doc:`secured_asset_transfer/secured_private_asset_transfer_tutorial`.

-To illustrate usage of private data, the asset transfer private data example contains three private data collection definitions: ``assetCollection``, ``Org1MSPPrivateCollection``, and ``Org2MSPPrivateCollection``.
+To illustrate the use of private data, the asset transfer private data example contains three private data collection definitions: ``assetCollection``, ``Org1MSPPrivateCollection``, and ``Org2MSPPrivateCollection``.
 The ``policy`` property in the ``assetCollection`` definition allows all members of the channel (Org1 and